LCol Brent Hoddinott – President

 Michelle Earle – Past President

-Michelle Earle has been on the Board for Community Living Quinte West for ten years and is in her fifth term as President.
+Michelle Earle has been on the Board for Community Living Quinte West for twelve years and is in her swan song year as Past-President.
 Michelle’s interest in this field is sparked by her sister who has Down Syndrome.
 Michelle is very proud of her mother, Joan Scott, for the passion she showed for so many years for people with intellectual disabilities.
-Michelle is also a member of the CLQ Foundation Board of Directors.

 Michelle enjoys spending time with her husband, children and grandchildren.
 For relaxation, she enjoys reading, boating, golfing, and looking after her grandchildren.